Hi, all when you have to constantly stop your dog jumping up on people you are facing a really tricky issue that can be difficult to solve.

 A fairly uncommon, but far more dangerous situation is when your dog starts to display an aggressive streak.
 Whenever a dog wants to assert physical superiority over another animal she will jump up and place both paws over the other dog’s shoulders.

-If you just have to put up with jumping dog behavior during play-time, or when you return home from work then they’re just showing happy she is to see you.
-When your Beagle continue to display this behavior over in a range of circumstances, it’s more likely that they’re expressing dominance over you.
+If you just have to put up with jumping dog behavior during playtime, or when you return home from work then they're just showing happy she is to see you.
+When your Beagle continues to display this behavior over in a range of circumstances, it’s more likely that they're expressing dominance over you.

 This indicates that there is a problem that may result in an unwelcome incident.

 Brush up on your alpha-dog techniques (tip: Secrets to Dog Training provides wonderful resources to manage an aggressive dog)

 The most effective way for you to stop your Beagle jumping up is to ignore your dog when he misbehaves.
 Give him the cold shoulder, Withdraw all attention.
 You don’t have to yell, shove or discipline.

 Fold your arms, turn your back and don’t look at him.

 This does not mean that you are disregarding a bad habit you’re ignoring the dog.
 This is the most effective way to let your dog know that you’re displeased with him.